canonical/craft-cli/docs/explanations.rst

 Progress messages
 ~~~~~~~~~~~~~~~~~

-The ``progress`` method is for all the progress messages intended to provide information that the machinery is running and doing what.
+The ``progress`` method is to present all the messages that provide information on what the application is currently doing.

 Messages shown this way are ephemeral in ``QUIET`` or ``NORMAL`` modes (overwritten by the next line) and will be truncated to the terminal's width in that case.